Attorney: Black man killed by deputies shot in back of head | Taiwan News | 2021/04/27

 An eyewitness account and emergency scanner traffic had previously indicated Brown was shot in the back as he tried to drive away.

+“My dad got executed just by trying to save his own life,” said Brown’s adult son Khalil Ferebee, who watched the video.

-Lassiter, who watched the video multiple times and took notes, said the shooting started as soon as the video began and that she lost count of the number of gunshots.
+Lassiter, who watched the video multiple times and took notes, said the shooting started as soon as the video began and that she lost count of the number of gunshots fired by law enforcement officers armed with rifles and handguns.
 She said she counted as many as eight deputies in the video, some wearing tactical uniforms and some in plainclothes.

-The family’s lawyers also criticized local authorities for sharing only 20 seconds of the video and only from a single body camera.
+The family’s lawyers were also angry about what they described as rude treatment by Pasquotank County Attorney R. Michael Cox, to whom they attributed the decision to limit the amount of footage shown.
+They criticized authorities for sharing only 20 seconds of video from a single body camera.

 “They’re trying to hide something,” attorney Benjamin Crump said.